DonnyCodes/NintendoSharp/README.md

 # NintendoSharp
-A C# library and program for writing programs to interface with Nintendo products over Serial Ports using Arduino boards.
+A C# library and Loader for writing programs to interface with Nintendo products over Serial Ports.
+Works with most Arduino boards.